wboykinm/billmorris.io/blog/_posts/2025-01-15-atlas-miscellaneous-1.md

 tags: ["maps", "satellite", "mapbox"]
 ---

-As a part of my day job, I spend time on a grand but perplexing tour of the Earth, do QA/QC on the Mapbox Satellite project.
+As a part of my day job, I spend time on a grand but perplexing tour of the Earth, running QA/QC on the Mapbox Satellite project.
 It's my intent to occasionally share some of the views I come across, but more importantly the unexpected things I discover about places I've never been.
 At this point there are a plethora of blogs and social media accounts that [give you](https://bsky.app/profile/landsat.bsky.social/post/3lfsojllwg22g) a window into [new and interesting places](https://www.planet.com/latest-satellite-imagery-gallery/#!/post/forest-fires-near-rubizhne) from [the vertical perspective](https://www.instagram.com/p/DExkT-DukTz/?img_index=1), but here I aim to go a bit deeper, while hopefully still avoiding the sophomoric.
 And who doesn't love a wikpedia rabbit hole?

 # Atlas Miscellaneous, 2025-01-15